 - Interestingly, throughout history, highly refined white bread was a luxury only available to the wealthy and thus was seen as a status symbol.
 Breads from whole grains were only for the poor.
 Today, due to whole grain bread being relatively healthy compared to white bread, that trend has switched.
 Indeed, whole grain bread is typically more expensive today than highly refined white bread.

 - Whole grained breads were so looked down upon in some areas that they were used as a form of punishment.
 For instance, monks who had committed serious offenses were disciplined by being forced to live on course barley bread for a certain amount of time.

 - By feudal law, European lords were bound to provide a public oven to be used by their vassals to bake bread; these ovens were originally introduced to Western Europe by the Romans.
 This service was paid for typically by relatively hefty taxes.
 These ovens weren’t very popular though, as it was inconvenient for the vassals unless they lived near the oven; people were also pretty good at just baking it themselves at home in the embers of their fires; the same way they had done before the Romans introduced ovens to Western Europe.
 So mostly, it was just an excuse to tax the people more.

 - Before leavening bread dough became universally adopted in Europe, which took a lot longer than many other places in the world, people typically would flatten the dough to near transparent sheets.
 They would then bake these sheets and use them as plates for preparing and serving other food.
 The plates would get saturated with things like gravy and particles of other food and at this point made a tasty part of the meal and made for easy cleanup.
 These sheets of thin unleavened bread were called “trenchers”.

-- In mid-evil times in Western Europe, breads were typically named after the class of people who typically consumed a given type of bread.
+- In the middle ages in Western Europe, breads were typically named after the class of people who typically consumed a given type of bread.
 There were knight’s loafs, squire’s loafs, varlet’s loafs, court’s loafs, pope’s loafs, common loafs, table loafs, etc.